The basis for our faith is Jesus Christ, the Son of God, Lord and Savior of the world as revealed through God’s written Word, the Bible.

 Camp Thurman is not associated with any one church body or denomination.
 However, there are core beliefs that are important for our staff to agree with in order for our ministry to be most effective.
 Here are the foundational beliefs of Camp Thurman:

-The basis for our faith is Jesus Christ, the Son of God, Lord and Savior of the world and God’s written Word, the Bible.
+The basis for our faith is Jesus Christ, the Son of God, Lord and Savior of the world as revealed through God’s written Word, the Bible.
 We believe that embracing what God said allows us to live in freedom, joy, and purpose.

 We believe the Bible to be the inspired, unfailing, steadfast Word of God.
 Written under the inspiration of the Holy Spirit, God gave the words of the Bible through human personalities.
 The essential beliefs of the Christian faith and eternal truth have been recorded and preserved in His Word.
 The Bible reveals the character of God and His will for the behavior of men and women today and throughout the history of the world (2 Timothy 3:16-17).